opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The name of the bucket.

 * `bucket_domain_name` - The bucket domain name.
 Will be of format `bucketname.obs.region.otc.t-systems.com`.

 * `region` - The region this bucket resides in.

+* `bucket_version` - The OBS version of the bucket.

 ## Import